Summer is right around the corner, and soon we will get to send our kids away to summer camp. Yay!

 As we’ve said earlier, going to camp isn’t necessarily cheap, with fees often running into the hundreds of dollars.
 However, you can certainly find a quality camp for less money.

 To locate good bargain camps, look to your community and nonprofit organizations.
-The prices may be as low as free for a half-day vacation Bible school through a church, or as much as a couple of hundred dollars for an overnight camp run by a YMCA or recreation department.
+The prices may be as low as free for a half-day vacation Bible school through a church, or as much as a $200 for an overnight camp run by a YMCA or recreation department.